Zainnn15/Group_09/project_charter.md

 ## 2. Overview

-Zain, Rupin, Sama, Berhan, members of group 9, and students at Seneca are planning to develop an online grocery website to allow delivery from local grocery stores to customers' homes.
+Zain, Rupin, Sama, Berhan, members of group 9, and students at Seneca are going to develop an online grocery website to allow delivery from local grocery stores to customers' homes.